sshuen30/kubernetes-cluster/README.md

 ### 2) Do the following for master node and all workernodes
 - Initialize the Kubernetes cluster on the master node
+- When initializing Kubeadm on the master node, you will receive a token that you can use to add worker nodes
 ```bash
 sudo kubeadm config images pull